andrewathalye/destiny-txtp-mapper/README.md

 --

-Run the following commands in command prompt once you have unpacked the files :
+Run the following commands in a shell once you have unpacked the files :
-`./DepotDownloader.exe -app 1085660 -depot 1085661 -manifest 4160053308690659072 -username [steam username] `
+`dotnet DepotDownloader.dll -app 1085660 -depot 1085661 -manifest 4160053308690659072 -username [steam username] `

-The "packages folder" will be located somewhere within the DepotDownloader folder, alongside a Destiny 2.exe file -- DO NOT try to launch the game this way
+The "packages folder" will be located somewhere within the DepotDownloader folder, alongside a Destiny 2.exe file
 To create the BNK and WEM files:
 `./destinyunpacker prebl packages shadowkeep`
 You may see Oodle errors - these can be safely ignored.

-Run the following commands in WSL x64 shell or Linux:
 Use wwiser to convert the bnk files to txtps:
 `python3 wwiser.pyz -g shadowkeep/bnk/*.bnk`